Somewhere in My Heart: Background

 Frame said in 2014 that the song has been "great" for him, but at the time of creating the album, the song was not "in keeping" with the rest of Love.
 Frame revealed in a radio interview with the "Soho Social" programme, presented by Dan Gray, that he considered "Somewhere in My Heart" an odd song and initially thought it would be best as a B-side.

 Around this time, Frame had become somewhat of a recluse, living in a remote wooden shack in Hollywood, Marple Bridge, in the hills above Manchester, "going through periods of good and bad mental health," while continuing to write music, including the lyric "from Westwood to Hollywood" in the song.

 Critical reaction

+Cashbox wrote that Frame had "pull[ed] a rabbit out of his lens cap" with "Somewhere in My Heart", saying that it was "a pop song that sounds like a hit."
 In their album review of Love, In the 80s mentioned that, "It is anchored by the song Somewhere in My Heart, which, of course, is the ultimate pop song", while AllMusic stated that Love "belatedly took off after its second [sic] single, Somewhere in My Heart".